y-oda/slide_idris201803/PITCHME.md

 - Compiler cannot gurantee the behavior of `n==m`
 - We must show the equality of these values for compiler
+- (We can use build-in data types and functions for it but first we create them by ourselves for study)

 ---